Princess Noguk: Legacy

-King Gongmin began the construction of a tomb near Kaeseong after Queen Noguk's death.
+King Gongmin began the construction of a tomb near Kaeseong after the queen's death.
 The queen was interred under the mound Jeongreung, and her husband was later buried under an accompanying mound known as Hyeonreung.

 In 1367, she posthumously received the title "princess supreme" (daejang gongju, 大長公主) – typically accorded to aunts of emperors (even though she was not).

-According to the Veritable Records of the Joseon Dynasty, the tenth king Yeonsan believed that Queen Noguk had looked similar to his mother, the deposed Queen Yun, so he collected Queen Noguk's portraits at government offices.
+According to the Veritable Records of the Joseon Dynasty, the tenth king Yeonsan believed that Princess Noguk had looked similar to his mother, the deposed Queen Yun, so he collected the princess' portraits at government offices.